vdegenne/esm-paths-not-working/README.md

 ## [1] - Base dirname lost when path contains slash

-Another issue is that when paths contain a slash in the suggestion, selection will break (remove) the base dirname:
+When paths contain a slash in the suggestion, selection will break (remove) the base dirname:

 in Neovim:
 <img width=600 src="https://raw.githubusercontent.com/vdegenne/esm-paths-not-working/refs/heads/main/paths_broken_screencast.gif" />